 language, be sure to schedule a study period just before the class.
 Use the

 time to practice.
 Sometimes, practice with others can help sharpen your

 skills in a before-class study period.

 Don't be afraid to revise your schedule.
 Schedules are

 really plans for how you intend to use your time.
 If your schedule doesn't

-work, revise it.
 You must understand that your schedule is to help you

 develop good study habits.
 Once you have developed them, schedule building